H. Wayne Huizenga College of Business and Entrepreneurship: Degree programs

+NSU’s Huizenga College outlines entrepreneurship curricula, clinics, and venture support resources for students and community founders, with current details online.

+The college also runs the Huizenga Business Innovation Academy, an accelerated entrepreneurship track that combines a bachelor's degree with an MBA and supports student venture creation through mentoring, partnerships, and a catalog of active student businesses.

 Facilities

 The Carl DeSantis Building houses the H. Wayne Huizenga College of Business and Entrepreneurship.
 It was a significant expansion to NSU and opened its doors in 2004.
 The design is state of the art.
 It includes general-purpose classrooms, compressed video/teleconferencing classrooms, a lecture theater, computer labs, multipurpose facilities, conference facilities, business services/copy center, and a full service café as well as administrative and student offices with support facilities.
 The café features an Einstein Bros.
 Bagels restaurant that is operated under a brand-licensing agreement (not under a traditional franchise arrangement).